openimis/openimis-be-payroll/README.md

 6. **Upload Payment Data**:
    - Once the file is prepared, upload it by clicking `Upload Payment Data`.
    - After uploading, you should see the `payments` data reconciled based on the `Paid` status and the presence of a receipt number.
+7. **Reconcile Payroll**:
+   - Click `View Reconciliation Summary` under `Legal and Finance (Payments) -> Reconciled Payrolls`.
+   - If you click `Approve and Close`, to confirm the reconciliation, go to `Tasks` either in the `All Tasks` view or on the `Payroll` page in the `Tasks` tab.
+8. **Recreate Unpaid Invoices**:
+   - Unpaid payroll invoices can be recreated during the re-creation of payroll in the reconciled payroll section.
+   - The unpaid invoices will be included in the new payroll.
+   - Use the `Create Payroll from Unpaid Invoices` button available when you go to `Legal and Finance -> Reconciled Payrolls -> View Reconciled Payroll -> Create Payment from Failed Invoice`.